sergei-mironov/litrepl/README.md

 #### Attaching Interpreter Sessions

-The command `litrepl repl [TYPE]` where `TYPE` stands for `python` (the default) `ai` or `sh`, attaches to interpreter sessions.
+The command `litrepl repl [CLASS]` where `CLASS` specifies interpreter class:
+`python` (the default) `ai` or `sh`, attaches to interpreter sessions.
 For this command to work, [socat](https://linux.die.net/man/1/socat) tool needs to be installed on your system.
 Litrepl blocks the pipes for the time of interaction so no evaluation is possible while the repl session is active.
 For Python and Shell interpreters, the command prompt is disabled which is a current technical limitation.
 Use `Ctrl+D` to safely detach the session.
 For example:

 ``` sh
 $ litrepl repl python